 - Kids ride the bus for free (all year).

-- The NextRide website for real-time bus arrival tracking on your phone or computer.
+- The NextRide app for tracking your Whistler Transit bus arrival in real-time on your phone or computer.

-- Free bike valet service at events all summer.
+- Free bike valet service at select events all summer.*

 - 40 kilometres of paved, car-free travel on the Valley Trail system.